 Luckily, I found a good and FREE alternative to solve the money problem when traveling: the DKB credit card (issued by Deutsche Kreditbank, Berlin, Germany – but you can open an account per post, even in Switzerland and other countries) is the only one I’ve found so far that lets you withdraw money without any commission.
 I was a bit skeptical, how can this be possible?
 Well, I don’t know the reasons (I speculated below, see my note about futurism) but it works!

 Just follow this rule: use the credit card to withdraw money from an ATM.
 For all other uses check their prices and conditions.
 E.g. I’ve read that if you go inside a bank and interact with a person, then you have to pay a commission.
-I think this bank is a bit future oriented: why should a user pay for an automated interaction with a machine?
-That said, why should I wait in a queue and lose my time to interact with a human, when the machine gives me money faster?
+So don’t do that, just use an ATM.

 How to get this card?

 Simple, go to the DKB website website and fill the forms.
 It will take 5 – 10 minutes of your time.
 You will receive a confirmation email and to verify your identity online you can just follow the link from a tablet, phone or computer equipped with webcam.
 Then DKB will proceed and open a relationship with you, or reject it.

 After a week and a few days, you will receive in 3 separate letters containing 1) the credit card, 2) the credit card pin code and 3) the e-banking password.